ankush-codes/myfirst-repo/README.md

 # myfirst-repo
 This is my first-ever repository.
-I'm sure excited about it.
+I'm super excited about it.
+It is going to be fun.